Kumail Nanjiani, Emily Gordon Discuss Possible ‘Big Sick’ Sequel

 Nanjiani agreed.
 “Sequels to comedies are tough,” he said.
 “It’s tough because they repeat the formula and then it fails.
 So we’d have to have a different story — the same people, different story.”

 Nanjiani portrays himself in the film.
-The romantic comedy was a surprise success at the box office with $42 million domestically for Lionsgate and Amazon and ended its run in October.
+The romantic comedy was a surprise success at the box office, earning $42 million domestically for Lionsgate and Amazon, and ended its run in October.
 Gordon said the awards season has been an unexpected delight.

 “It’s been overwhelming and lovely,” she said.
 “To me an awards movie is this vaunted and beautiful thing and we’re part of it?”